 FIFA transfer rules limit the international transfer of minors (under 18).
 Transfers of minors are prohibited unless the player's family moves for non-football-related reasons.
 Within the EU-EEA, players under 18 can only move if teams undertake to provide both sporting and academic training.
-The rules also establish that compensation for training costs incurred between the age of 12 and 21 is payable when the player signs his first professional contract and on each subsequent move to another team up to the age of 23.
+The rules also establish that compensation for training costs incurred between the age of 12 and 21 is payable when the player signs his first professional contract and on each subsequent move to another team up to the age of 234.
 The first payment of training compensation is distributed on a pro rata basis between the teams contributing to the player's training.
 The calculation of the training compensation is based on a four-tier categorization of teams to be determined by individual national football associations (federations).
-Finally, FIFA rules include a solidarity mechanism whereby 5% of all compensation payments for transfers involving players over the age of 23 will be distributed to those teams involved in the training of the player between the age of 12 and 23.
+Finally, FIFA rules include a solidarity mechanism whereby 5% of all compensation payments for transfers involving players over the age of 12 and 23.
 FIFA has introduced these rules basically for securing a training compensation to nursery clubs, and for preventing player movement under 18 except unless it is for sporting or academic training, but without any sport development objective for home countries.